Skip to content

 Terminal window

-gbrain links people/alice --db ~/brain.db # find the link_id
+quaid links people/alice --db ~/memory.db # find the link_id

 The link still exists in the database; subsequent traversal with --temporal current excludes it, but --temporal all keeps it.